Hoopoe in a French Garden: Upupa Epops - Description, Range, Habits, Diet and Other Interesting Facts

 What Dazzling Markings!

-Diet, Behaviour & 2 more visits!
+Diet, Behaviour and 2 more visits!

 This most welcome visitor, a little smaller than a jay (in fact from a distance, they can be confused), does eat ants but enjoys larger fare, such as crickets, cicadas and similar grubs, as well as most insects.
 It has jaw muscles which allow it to open the beak wide when in the ground, the better to extract its larger prey.
 In fact, I was delighted to see him (or her, perhaps) return the following evening, same time, same flight pattern, when he spent even longer foraging under the Lime; he found a few large grubs, he sat a while in the pleasant evening sun as if to digest and enjoy, with fluffed up feathers to keep him warm.
 Though constantly vigilant, turning his head this way and that, he seemed content to remain in our open, friendly premises and eat from our well-stocked outside larder.